Edward Jacob Van Horn was born on Sept. 27, 1862, presumably in Wood County, OH, the son of Eli and Mary Ann (Kimberlin) Van Horn.

-Edward's years as a young adult are not known, though he did suffer from epilepsy, which may have delayed his education.
+Edward's years as a young adult are not known, though he suffered from epilepsy, which may have delayed his education.

 He was a teacher when in his 20s, perhaps in a grade school setting, and is said to have been "quite a math whiz."